 - All you need is a computer or mobile device and your library card!

 1000 Books Before Kindergarten is a program, for families with children up to 5 years old, with the goal of helping you read 1000 books together prior to your child's first day of kindergarten.
 Each time you read 100 books bring in your reading log to receive special recognition, collect a prize, and mark your child's progress on our "Wall of Fame"

 For more information, or to register, please visit the Children's Room.This program is made possible by funding from the Groton Education Foundation.

-The library will be offering our regular storytime program this winter.
-Scheduled to meet weekly, these classes consist of stories, finger-plays, and crafts.
+We are offering storytimes this spring Scheduled to meet weekly, these classes consist of stories, finger-plays, and crafts.

-The winter storytimes will begin the second week of January; register now using the links below!
+The spring storytimes will begin the third week of March; register now using the links below!

 Three Year Old

 Session One: Monday @ 10:30 am

 Storytimes last for eight weeks and are free and open to the public.
 Due to demand, class size is limited and registration will be done on a first come, first served basis.